How to Visit 4 Bangkok Floating Markets by Public Transport

 Skip the tourist crowds at Damnoen Saduak!
 We’ve found four local Bangkok floating markets you can easily visit thanks to a free shuttle service.
 These markets are the real deal – think grannies cooking from wooden boats, local musicians playing on weekends and not a tour bus in sight.

 We’ve worked out the perfect route to see all four markets in one Sunday morning.
-While the shuttle runs from Bang Khun Non MRT Station, we recommend our shortcut to maximize your morning exploration time.
+While the shuttle runs from Bang Khun Non MRT Station, we recommend a shortcut: take a Grab straight to Taling Chan.
+With light Sunday morning traffic, this saves nearly an hour – more time for eating!

 This page contains affiliate links.
 Please see our disclosure policy for more details.